How to calculate a ranked list when using Top pick

 Borda count

-Here is an explanation of the standard Borda count method, where points are allocated to applications based on the number of first preferences, second preferences, third preferences, and so on.
+Using the standard Borda count method, points are allocated to applications based on the number of first preferences, second preferences, third preferences, and so on.

 Essentially, each preference is given a score value, for this example, we'll work with finding the top five applications based on user preferences.
 Based on the number of ranked winners we want, we start by assigning the lowest preference (i.e. fifth) and lowest point value (i.e. 1).
 At the other end of the scale, we give the first preference the highest point value (i.e. 5).
 So, points per preference would be: